 Scholastic Level 1

 Dog tells his friends that his toothbrush is missing.
 Donkey asks Dog to describe it.
 Which leads to hilarious fun!
 Because for every description Dog shares (bristles, long handle), Donkey thinks he’s found it — but he finds other things that also fit those descriptions (Fat Cat, a broom, an egg beater, …) Entertaining dialogue, brilliant brightly-colored comic-style illustrations, and a funny ending.
-Perfection.
+Not decodable, unfortunately.

 What Is Chasing Duck? by Jan Thomas

 Bold graphic illustrations capture the humorous worries of the animals who describe something that they are all running away from.
 Which turns out to be . . . well, you’ll see when you read it.
 Get ready to giggle!
-I highly recommend any Jan Thomas early reader books.
+I love the storytelling in Jan Thomas early reader books but don’t think they’re helpful for beginning readers.

 Biscuit by Alyssa Satin Capucilli, illustrated by Pat Schories